Documentation / Web performance testing in practice

 Remember: always make sure you run on a throttled connection!

-Servers #
+Servers

-Choosing server #
+Choosing server

 You can run on bare metal or using a cloud provider.

-Cloud providers #
+Cloud providers

-We have tested almost all available big cloud providers for sitespeed.io and I have also been testing different cloud solutions at my work at Wikimedia.
+We have tested almost all the available big cloud providers for sitespeed.io and I have also been testing different cloud solutions at my work at Wikimedia.

-With our testing with Browsertime/sitespeed.io we have seen a big different in stability between different providers.
+With our testing with Browsertime/sitespeed.io we have seen a big difference in stability between different providers.
 Remember that one of the reasons to use synthetic testing is to have stable metrics.
-If your server is unstable over time, it will be hard for you to know if there’s a problem with the pages you are testing or the server.
+If your server is unstable over time, it will be hard for you to know if there's a problem with the pages you are testing or with the server.

 Choosing instance type